esl/MongooseIM/doc/user-guide/Bootstrap-Scripts.md

 MongooseIM is installed into /Users/mikhailuvarov/erlang/esl/MongooseIM/_build/prod/rel/mongooseim
 ```

+Execution of scripts stops with an error, if any of scripts fail.

 Environment variables, available from scripts:

 - `ERTS_PATH` - path to Erlang Runtime System, used by MongooseIM.